SUMMARY: RESEARCH MISCONDUCT IN SCIENCE AT THE UNIVERSITY OF SYDNEY – WHAT IS TO BE DONE?

 - For Figure 1, the authors claimed that motor vehicles not humans consumed a big chunk of the available sugar via ethanol production.
 Awkwardly, Section 4 above revealed that reckless made-up claim to be complete nonsense, apparently leaving (human) consumption broadly free to follow the clear uptrend in sugar availability in the 1980-2010 timeframe.

 - For Figure 2, the authors claimed that the faster growth in diet drinks and bottled water somehow offsets a 30% rise in sales of sugary softdrinks.
 Actually, it doesn’t.
-In their defence, the authors seem unaware that they are promoting a complete furphy.
-Importantly, big-sellers Coke, Sprite and Fanta all still have a sugar content in excess of 10%.
+In their defence, the authors seem blissfully unaware that they are promoting a complete furphy.
+(Importantly, big-sellers Coke, Sprite and Fanta all still have sugar contents in excess of 10%.)

 Source: Australian Paradox